 Try to use the best wood you can find.
 This will be the wood that has less moisture on or in them.
 Your wood can burn even when there is moisture present, however, there will usually be some amount of smoke that is unignited and this will probably cause some issues with the air quality of your campsite.
 If you have ever been camping before, then you probably know what we are talking about.

 If you don't want to go through the hassle of gathering kindling and splitting up logs for your campfire, you can try using an alternative such as wax paper.
-You might even be able to find something else made out of metal that could work just as well (although we wouldn't recommend using anything like coins since they would probably be too small).

 Another tip is to place two stones on either end of your firewood and set them ablaze.
 The main advantage here is that it will help provide a base for your firewood.